Take the steps below to teach high school Literature more effectively.

 8. Give students helpful notes.

 Enjoy giving your students notes.
 It is almost impossible to successfully teach literary analysis to high school students without giving them notes.
 Make sure the notes are not too long and too difficult to understand.
 The shorter your notes, the better.
-But at the same time, you cannot afford to sacrifice detailed illustration for brevity.
+But at the same time, you cannot afford to sacrifice detailed illustrations for brevity.

 9. Show them reliable online Literature study guides.